epopisces/template_api_wrapper/README.md

 > Tools for interacting with $Toolname, including a Python API wrapper

-**NOTE:** For Python tool repo names, stick with underscores (eg 'tools_app'.
+**NOTE:** For Python tool repo names, stick with underscores (eg 'tools_app').
 Hyphens can cause issues during imports.

-One Paragraph of project description goes here
+One paragraph of project description goes here

 ## Table of Contents
 1. [$Toolname Python API Wrapper](#$Toolname-Python-API-Wrapper)